 1. Subjective symptoms

-Ocular discomfort, foreign body sensation, dryness, feeling of pressure, etc.
+Ocular discomfort, foreign body sensation, dryness, sensation of pressure, etc.

 2. Abnormal findings around the orifice

-One or more positive findings among vascular dilation, displacement of the mucocutaneous junction, and irregularity of the eyelid margin
+One or more of the following: telangiectasia, displacement of the mucocutaneous junction, or irregularity of the eyelid margin

 3. Findings of orifice obstruction